Keobu/workout-timer/README.md

 - Live work/rest totals that update instantly when you edit inputs in any mode.
 - Sound notifications with volume control, preview, and automatic macOS fallback playback.
 - Responsive CustomTkinter UI with dedicated tabs for modes and settings to keep the workflow tidy.

+## User Experience

+- **Modern dark theme** with teal accents, adaptive light/dark toggle, and scalable typography for better readability at any distance.
+- **Sidebar navigation** that keeps Tabata, Boxing, Custom, and Settings one click away, highlighting the active workflow.
+- **Phase-aware feedback**: background colors, subtle animations, and distinct sounds for prep/work/rest/cooldown/finish keep you on rhythm.
+- **Session insights** popup summarises work vs recovery time, rounds completed, and lets you save the run to `history.json`.
+- **Responsive layout** automatically stacks controls on narrow windows and spreads them on wide desktops for an uncluttered view.

 ## Requirements